Madiha Yousri: Career

 In the 1940s, Time magazine chose Yousri as one of the world's 10 most beautiful women.
 In 1963, Yousri was awarded Egypt's State Medal of Creativity.
 In 1969, she was a member of the jury at the 6th Moscow International Film Festival.
-She was known for her classical romance roles in the Egyptian cinema, as well as participating in many Egyptian tv series playing mainly the mother or grandmother roles.
+She was known for her classical romance roles in the Egyptian cinema, as well as participating in many Egyptian TV series playing mainly the role of mother or grandmother.

 Near the end of her life, Yousri was given an honorary doctorate from the Egyptian Arts Academy.